 Following a spate of low profits, Sir W H Peat (1878 – 1959), the well-known accountant Sir W H Peat was contracted to perform an independent review of the company in 1929.
 Peat argued that the numerous recent acquisitions did not tie in with the core ABC business, and as such, very few economies of scale could be made.
 He also argued that the company had paid excessive dividends, and had failed to update and modernise its shops, which had become run down.

 The manufacture of aerated bread ended in 1954.

 ABC, with 164 tea shops, was acquired by Allied Bakeries, controlled by W Garfield Weston (1898 – 1978), for nearly £3 million in 1955.
 ABC was the second largest chain of restaurants in Britain.
 Allied Bakeries was motivated by the opportunity to increase the number of outlets for their bread and biscuits.
 Allied Bakeries had also privately valued the ABC estate at between £1.7 million and £2 million.

-In 1959 Allied Bakeries sold the Abford House subsidiary, which consisted of a large freehold property in Victoria, London, for over £500,000 to Spiers & Pond, a catering company.
+Allied Bakeries sold the Abford House subsidiary, which consisted of a large freehold property in Victoria, London, for over £500,000 to Spiers & Pond, a hotels and catering company, in 1959.

 The previously loss-making venture had become one of the most profitable subsidiaries of Allied Bakeries by 1959.
 ABC reported a profit before tax of over £850,000 in 1962.
 A pre-tax profit of £735,000 was reported in 1966.